awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-joint-channel.md

 ```
 ################################################################################
 #
-# Section: Organizations
+#   ORGANIZATIONS
 #
-# - This section defines the different organizational identities which will
+#   This section defines the organizational identities that can be referenced
-# be referenced later in the configuration.
+#   in the configuration profiles.
 #
 ################################################################################
 Organizations:
+    # Org1 defines an MSP using the sampleconfig.
+It should never be used
+    # in production but may be used as a template for other definitions.
     - &Org1
-        # member id defines the organization
+        # Name is the key by which this org will be referenced in channel
+        # configuration transactions.
+        # Name can include alphanumeric characters as well as dots and dashes.
         Name: Org1MemberID
-        # ID to load the MSP definition as
+        # ID is the key by which this org's MSP definition will be referenced.
+        # ID can include alphanumeric characters as well as dots and dashes.
         ID: Org1MemberID
-        #msp dir of org1 in the docker container
+        # SkipAsForeign can be set to true for org definitions which are to be
+        # inherited from the orderer system channel during channel creation.
+This
+        # is especially useful when an admin of a single org without access to the
+        # MSP directories of the other orgs wishes to create a channel.
+Note
+        # this property must always be set to false for orgs included in block
+        # creation.
+        SkipAsForeign: false
+        Policies: &Org1Policies
+            Readers:
+                Type: Signature
+                Rule: "OR('Org1.member', 'Org2.member')"
+                # If your MSP is configured with the new NodeOUs, you might
+                # want to use a more specific rule like the following:
+                # Rule: "OR('Org1.admin', 'Org1.peer', 'Org1.client')"
+            Writers:
+                Type: Signature
+                Rule: "OR('Org1.member', 'Org2.member')"
+                # If your MSP is configured with the new NodeOUs, you might
+                # want to use a more specific rule like the following:
+                # Rule: "OR('Org1.admin', 'Org1.client')"
+            Admins:
+                Type: Signature
+                Rule: "OR('Org1.admin')"
+        # MSPDir is the filesystem path which contains the MSP configuration.
         MSPDir: /opt/home/admin-msp
-        # AnchorPeers defines the location of peers which can be used
+        # AnchorPeers defines the location of peers which can be used for
-        # for cross org gossip communication.
-Note, this value is only
+        # cross-org gossip communication.
+Note, this value is only encoded in
-        # encoded in the genesis block in the Application section context
+        # the genesis block in the Application section context.
         AnchorPeers:
-            - Host:
+            - Host: 127.0.0.1
-              Port:
+              Port: 7051
     - &Org2
         Name: Org2MemberID
         ID: Org2MemberID
-        #msp dir of org2 in the docker container
+        SkipAsForeign: false
+        Policies: &Org2Policies
+            Readers:
+                Type: Signature
+                Rule: "OR('Org2.member', 'Org1.member')"
+                # If your MSP is configured with the new NodeOUs, you might
+                # want to use a more specific rule like the following:
+                # Rule: "OR('Org1.admin', 'Org1.peer', 'Org1.client')"
+            Writers:
+                Type: Signature
+                Rule: "OR('Org2.member', 'Org1.member')"
+                # If your MSP is configured with the new NodeOUs, you might
+                # want to use a more specific rule like the following:
+                # Rule: "OR('Org1.admin', 'Org1.client')"
+            Admins:
+                Type: Signature
+                Rule: "OR('Org2.admin')"
+        # MSPDir is the filesystem path which contains the MSP configuration.
-        MSPDir: /opt/home/Org2AdminMSPDir
+        MSPDir: /opt/home/org2-msp
+        # AnchorPeers defines the location of peers which can be used for
+        # cross-org gossip communication.
+Note, this value is only encoded in
+        # the genesis block in the Application section context.
         AnchorPeers:
-            - Host:
+            - Host: 127.0.0.1
-              Port:
+              Port: 7052
 ################################################################################
 #
 #   CAPABILITIES